‘Cause every good DJ has a rhythm he sticks by.

 ++What type of genres and songs do you gravitate toward?

 Our performances are designed to be high-energy and joyful experiences.
 If you’re looking for a relaxed or all-country dancefloor experience, I may not be the DJ for you.
 I trend toward 70s classic rock, 80s power anthems, 90s hits, and modern (and remixed) pop and hip-hop, with occasional breaks for two-step country, group line dances, and romantic slow jams.
 Simply put, I am a DJ for the bride and groom looking for a big and bold multi-genre dance party on their wedding day.
 During our consultation, you’ll get the opportunity to customize your experience based on your and your guests’ preferences (and we’ll help you out!).
 If a dance party is a priority for you, then I’m your DJ.

 ++Do you play songs with profanity or lewd sexual content?

 Normally, I do not.
 My default mode is to remove all strong profanity from my music.
 Unless a couple specifically requests an unedited version of a song, I generally refrain from playing songs with explicit content (because, c'mon, your grandmom is there).
 However, this is up to the bride and groom’s preference.
 Occasionally, the wedding couple will request unedited versions of songs to be played after a certain hour at night (for example, after 9 p.m. following many older guests or younger children have left the reception).

 ++Do you take requests from guests?

 This is a tricky one.
-Generally, I will take requests into consideration only if I have the requested track in my musical library, the song fits into the flow of the evening, and if the track fits within the parameters outlined by the bride during our consultation.
+Generally, I will take requests into consideration only if I have the requested track in my musical library, the song fits into the flow of the evening, and if the track fits within the parameters outlined by the bride and groom during our consultation.